 - The cards are dealt from a shoe with 8 decks (Jokers excluded)

 - The player places a bet on either Dragon, or Tiger, or Tie, or Suited Tie

-- A single card face-up is dealt by the dealer to the Dragon and to the Tiger
+- A single card face-up is dealt by the dealer to the Dragon and the Tiger

 - The highest card wins and pays even money 1:1

-If cards for the Dragon and Tiger are equal both in value and suit, its a Suited Tie, and half your main bet (the Dragon/Tiger bet) is returned and Suited Tie bet pays 50:1
+If cards for the Dragon and Tiger are equal both in value and suit, it is a Suited Tie, and half your main bet (the Dragon/Tiger bet) is returned and the Suited Tie bet pays 50:1

 Bet and payouts of Dragon or Tiger: even money; Tie: 11 to 1 and Suited Tie: 50 to 1

 Return to player in Dragon Tiger is no exception with a relatively low theoretical return to player rate for the main game (Dragon/Tiger bets) and horrendous returns for the Tie and Suited Tie bets.
 The main game (Dragon/Tiger bets): 96.27%; Tie bet: 89.64% and Suited Tie bet: 86.02%